runtimeverification/michelson-semantics/tests/proofs/lqt/lqt-properties.md

                                         )
     ```

+These are proved in the following subsections.

+## Lemmas

+First, we need a lemma to prove our main properties:
-## Sum of the balances in all accounts equals `totalSupply`
+"The sum of the balances in all accounts equals `totalSupply`" is an invariant.

 ```
 syntax Int ::= Sum(Map) [function]
 rule Sum(.Map) => 0
 rule Sum(_ |-> N Rest) => N +Int Sum(Rest)
 ```

-We need the following lemma:

 ```
 claim [sum-of-increment]: Sum(#incrementTokens(M, Addr, Quantity)) => Sum(M) +Int Quantity